javascript-tutorial/en.javascript.info/1-js/04-object-basics/03-symbol/article.md

 */!*
 ```

-Or get `symbol.description` property to get the description only:
+Or get `symbol.description` property to show the description only:
 ```js run
 let id = Symbol("id");
 *!*